A tower connecting gauge groups to string topology: The tower of approximations of a mapping space

 Rearranging gives

 This is a square of maps of diagrams.
-The left and right vertical maps are vertexwise $h$-cofibrant and $h$-fibrant, respectively.
-Unfortunately, our model structure on diagrams is $q$-type, not $h$-type.
+The left and right vertical maps are at each level of the diagram $h$-cofibrant and $h$-fibrant, respectively.
+This is not so helpful on its own, since our model structure on diagrams uses $q$-cofibrations instead of $h$-cofibrations.
 Fortunately, we can define maps of $\cat M_n^\op$-diagrams one level at a time, one cell at a time.
 So consider inductively the modified square